Manal: 1980–1981: Reunion

 However, in 1980, Argentine rock was caught up in a revival period of rock from the late 1960s, with Almendra successfully reuniting.
 Producers asked Manal to do the same, which they did, and produced one last LP in 1981, named Reunión (reunion), but due to differences between Martinez and Gabis the meeting lasted only until 1981.

 After that meeting, Claudio Gabis not accept return to play again with Javier Martinez.

 Manal's well-attended last concerts across Argentina led to a live album, and helped mitigate the unfortunate climate of their first separation.
-Furthermore, during the 1982 war, English-language music was informally banned from the airwaves for several months, resulting in increased airplay for Argentine bands, including Manal.
+Furthermore, during the 1982 Falklands War, English-language music was informally banned from the airwaves for several months, resulting in increased airplay for Argentine bands, including Manal.

 1987–1994: Reformations without Claudio Gabis

 In 1987 Javier Martínez returned from France and reunited Manal with Aldo Giacommino (guitars), Luis de León (bass), Jorge Iacobellis (drums) and Jorge Szajko (keyboards and saxophone).

-Today, Manal are credited with bringing the grittier form of blues-rock to Argentine rock,.
+Today, Manal are credited with bringing the grittier form of blues-rock to Argentine rock.
 Few at the time could have foreseen the strong influence Manal would have on the suburban rock explosion of the mid 1990s.

 Throughout their career, Manal's lyrics suggested a more mature outlook on life than their hippie-influenced colleagues.
 One song advised that the recipe for success was to have "cold tomato juice (flowing) in your veins".